- LAST REVIEWED: 27 January 2021

 Singer, Peter.
 1975.
 Animal liberation.
 New York: Random House.

-This classic book is often regarded as the foundational text of the modern animal liberation movement, although in it Singer intentionally left the theoretical issues emphasized in subsequent philosophical work in the background.
+This classic book is often regarded as the foundational text of the modern animal liberation movement, although Singer intentionally left the theoretical issues emphasized in his subsequent philosophical work in the background.
 The book combines hard-hitting accounts of animal suffering in farms, slaughterhouses, and laboratories with ethical arguments that such treatment is “speciesist”—discriminating without good reason on the basis of species membership.
-A fourth edition was published in 2009.
+A new edition was published in 2015.

 Wilson, Scott D. n.d.
-Animal ethics.
+Animal and ethics.
 Internet Encyclopedia of Philosophy.

 Wilson’s online article focuses on different theories about animals’ moral status.
 He considers three kinds of theoretical approaches: theories on which animals matter only indirectly inasmuch as they matter to people; theories where, because they are sentient, animals matter directly but significantly less than people; and theories where sentient animals have broad equality with people, in terms of (for instance) possessing basic rights.